lightdash/lightdash/docs/docs/guides/cli/how-to-use-lightdash-deploy.md

 # Using `lightdash deploy` to sync the changes in your dbt project to Lightdash

-If you've made some changes to your dbt project and you'd like to make them available in your Lightdash project, you can easily do this using the `lightadsh deploy` command in the Lightdash CLI tool.
+If you've made some changes to your dbt project and you'd like to make them available in your Lightdash project, you can easily do this using the `lightdash deploy` command in the Lightdash CLI tool.

 ## Merge your changes to `main` or `master`